Hemifacial Spasm - What it is and Neurological Treatments Available in Singapore

 Prognosis of hemifacial spasm

-• Without treatment, hemifacial spasm generally tends to be a long-term condition with significant impact on quality of life.
+Without treatment, hemifacial spasm generally tends to be a long-term condition with significant impact on quality of life.
+In more severe cases, it rarely improves without treatment.
+Hemifacial spasms can be treated by temporary relief of symptoms (Botox injection) or with a permanent and curative procedure (microvascular decompression surgery).

 Causes of hemifacial spasm

-This is similar to the cause of Trigeminal Neuralgia, another condition caused by abnormal pressure from a blood vessel on the cranial nerve.
+The cause of hemifacial spasm is similar to that of Trigeminal Neuralgia, a condition caused by abnormal pressure from a blood vessel on the fifth cranial nerve (CN V).

 Diagnosis of hemifacial spasm

-• MRI scan is used to look for blood vessel compressing the nerve and to look for any tumour compressing the nerve
+• MRI scan is used to look for blood vessel compressing the nerve or for any tumour compressing the nerve.

-• Electromyogram may occasionally also necessary to rule out other conditions
+• Electromyogram is occasionally also necessary to rule out other conditions such as facial synkinesis.

 Treatment of hemifacial spasm

-A common procedure used by our neurosurgeon to treat severe hemifacial spasm is microvascular decompression (illustrated in the figures).
+A common procedure used by our neurosurgeon to treat severe hemifacial spasm is microvascular decompression.
 It is the most appropriate treatment for some patients, especially those who fail or cannot tolerate repeated botox injections.
-In this procedure, a small opening is made in the skull, and a piece of padding is placed between the facial nerve and the compressing blood vessel.

 Summary